OnePageCRM/OnePageCRM.github.io/_posts/2014-03-28-fun-with-webhooks.md

 ## Arduino, Servo Motor, Bicycle Bell

-As an engineer brought up working in a garage -the family business, of course Dan wants a tangible example.
+As an engineer brought up working in a garage - the family business, of course Dan wants a tangible example.
 So we had a quick think about it to see if we could setup a "Deal Bell" for our new offices.
 So Dan is going to take this project on.
 He's going to blog about the process here and any code he uses will be put up on Github.
 Let's see if Dan can get a deal bell working before our new office launch party in a few weeks time.